Emmanuel, comte de Las Cases: Life and career

 The second abdication opened up for Las Cases the most noteworthy part of his career.
 He withdrew with the ex-emperor and a few other trusty followers to Rochefort.
 It was Las Cases who first proposed and strongly urged the emperor to throw himself on the generosity of the British nation.
 Las Cases made the first overtures to Captain Maitland of HMS Bellerophon and received a guarded reply, the nature of which he afterwards misrepresented.

 Las Cases and his son accompanied the ex-emperor to Saint Helena.
 He then acted informally but very assiduously as his secretary, taking down numerous notes of his conversations, which thereafter took form in the famous Mémorial de Sainte-Hélène.
 The Mémorial should today be read with great caution, as the compiler did not hesitate to insert his own thoughts and to colour the expressions of his master.
 In some cases, he misstated facts and even fabricated documents.
 Pages corrected in the hand of Napoleon are in the Wisbech & Fenland Museum in Wisbech, England.

 It is far less trustworthy than the record penned by Gaspard Gourgaud in his Journal.
 Disliked by Montholon and Gourgaud, Las Cases seems to have sought an opportunity to leave the island when he had accumulated sufficient literary material.
 However that may be, he infringed the British regulations in such a way as to lead to his expulsion by the governor, Sir Hudson Lowe (November 1816).
 He was sent first to the Cape of Good Hope and thence to Europe, but was not at first allowed by the government of Louis XVIII to enter France.
 He resided in Brussels.
 Having gained permission to come to Paris after the death of Napoleon, he took up residence there, published the Mémorial, and soon made a fortune from it.

 In 1840, when the expedition set sail for St Helena to bring back Napoleon's remains, he was too ill to go, but his son who had shared his captivity was able to go.
-Las Cases died in 1842 at Passy, and is buried in Passy Cemetery.
+Las Cases died in 1842 at age 75, in Passy, and is buried in Passy Cemetery.